liferay/liferay-docs-dxp-cloud/user/articles/08-reference/03-command-line-tool.markdown

 ## Manage Custom Domains

-You can use the CLI to manage custom domains in your DXP Cloud project.
-You do this with the `lcp domain` command.
+You can use the `lcp domain` command to manage custom domains in your DXP Cloud project.
 Here are some common examples.

 Get the list of custom domains for a particular service: